New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Seahawks stats and trends

+- In Seattle's six games this year, it has three wins against the spread.

-- The Seahawks covered the spread in their only game when underdogs by 5 points or more.
+- This season, the Seahawks won ATS in their only game as an underdog of 5.5 points or more.

-- Seattle's games this year have gone over the total in two out of six opportunities (33.3%).
+- Seattle's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- When Seattle scores more than 18.2 points, it is 3-1 against the spread and 2-2 overall.
+- Seattle is 3-1 against the spread and 2-2 overall when the team scores more than 18.2 points.

-- When Seattle piles up over 354 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Seattle totals more than 354.0 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Seahawks have turned the ball over four times, six fewer times than the Saints have forced turnovers (10).
+- The Seahawks have four giveaways this season, while the Saints have 10 takeaways.

 Home and road insights

-- At home, the Seahawks are winless ATS (0-1) as 5-point underdogs or greater.
+- The Seahawks are winless ATS (0-1) as 5.5-point underdogs or more at home.

-- Away from home, New Orleans has two wins against the spread and is 2-1 overall.
+- New Orleans has two wins against the spread, and is 2-1 overall, away from home.

-- This year, in three road games, New Orleans has gone over the total once.
+- This season, in three road games, New Orleans has hit the over once.

 Powered by Data Skrive.